-Comments are accepted unless inappropriate, not related to the CDBG program or are not eligible under program guidelines.
-Eligible projects or programs may not be included in the Plan/funded due to a lack of resources, entities being unwilling/unable to undertake the activities or comply with HUD requirements, noncompliance with national objectives, or other community resources being available to address needs.
+All comments are accepted unless inappropriate, not related to the CDBG program, or are not eligible under program guidelines.
+Eligible projects or programs may not be included or funded due to a lack of resources, entities being unwilling or unable to undertake the activities or comply with HUD requirements, noncompliance with national objectives, or other community resources being available to address needs.